End of year review of accounts

 You can use the Girlguiding accounts pack, or the Scotland-specific accounts pack to help with this.

-If you are registered as a charity
+If you’re registered as a charity

-If your unit or level’s income is below £250,000 you will need to:
+If your unit or level’s income is below £250,000 you’ll need to:

 - Have an independent review of your unit or level’s accounts carried out.
 This is a legal requirement of OSCR.